 Inventory, 25 lbs : 0

-Calabasa squash can be cut in half, seeded and roasted as is or can be cut into smaller pieces and prepared.
-Try cubed and add to stir-fries, casseroles, curries and stews.
-Prepared Calabasa squash makes an excellent stuffing for enchiladas, quesadillas and tacos.
-Delicious when roasted and served as an accompaniment to poultry.
-It can be used in recipes where pumpkin is called for, but its flesh is firmer and cooks more quickly.
-Keep whole uncut squashes in a cool dark place.
+Calabaza squash can be cut in half, seeded and roasted as is or can be cut into wedges or cubes and prepared.
+Calabaza squash can be baked, steamed, roasted, grilled, braised or sautéed.
+Add cubed Calabaza squash to stir-fries, casseroles, curries and stews.
+Cooked Calabaza squash makes an excellent stuffing for enchiladas, quesadillas, empanadas, and tacos.
+When cooked and pureed its smooth texture is ideal for pies, puddings, breads, soups, and stews.
+It can be used in recipes where pumpkin is called for, but keep in mind its flesh is firmer and cooks more quickly.
+Its flavor pairs well with shallots, raisins, pine nuts, maple syrup, cumin, cinnamon, roasted poultry, brown sugar, orange zest, crème fresh, chili peppers, corn, lime juice, arugula, rice, and sausage.
+Keep whole uncut squashes in a cool dark place and use within a few months.
 Cut pieces of squash will keep wrapped in plastic and refrigerated for up to one week.

 Recipes that include Calabasa Squash.
 One is easiest, three is harder.

 People have spotted Calabasa Squash using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.